Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: Applications

 \begin{proof} The game is a deterministic simulation with a polynomial amount of state (each square has at most one module or binary unit, which takes a constant amount of memory), so the simulation can be carried out in polynomial space.
 Determining whether arbitrarily many binary units will be delivered to the target is harder, but can still be done in PSPACE by detecting a cycle in the configuration, perhaps using a tortoise-and-hare algorithm.

-For PSPACE-hardness, we give a reduction from zero-player motion planning with the switch/ set-up line/set-down line.
-The robot is represented by a single mover.
+For PSPACE-hardness, we give a reduction from zero-player motion planning with the switch/\allowbreak set-up line/set-down line.
+The agent is represented by a single mover.
 Turners rotate the mover to control its path.
 Fan-in is accomplished using a puller to merge to adjacent parallel paths, as shown in Figure~\ref{fig:seq fanin}.
 Paths can easily cross each other since they only require modules at corners and fan-ins.

-The switch/set-up line/set-down line, shown in Figure~\ref{fig:seq w/su/sd} is built using three pullers.
-When the robot enters the set-up or set-down line, the mover moves the central puller to a particular side.
-When the robot enters the switch, the mover is pulled if the puller is on the appropriate side; the path it exits depends on the state of the gadget.
+The switch/set-up line/set-down line, shown in Figure~\ref{fig:seq w/su/sd}, is built using three pullers.
+When the agent enters the set-up or set-down line, the mover moves the central puller to a particular side.
+When the agent enters the switch, the mover is pulled if the puller is on the appropriate side; the path it exits depends on the state of the gadget.

-If the robot reaches the goal location, the mover reaches a cycle which has it deliver binary units to the target.
+If the agent reaches the goal location, the mover reaches a cycle which has it deliver binary units to the target, shown in Figure~\ref{fig:seq win}.
 Otherwise it gets stuck in the maze of modules forever, and never moves any binary units. \end{proof}